Skip to content

 homingo audit --model gpt-4o

-homingo audit --sim-model claude-haiku-3-20240307
+homingo audit --gen-model claude-haiku-3-20240307

 # Force the same model for both generation and simulation

-homingo audit --sim-model same
+homingo audit --gen-model same

 # Skip the cache to force fresh results